MRamadhanKesaPI/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Data Transformation

-This section focuses on transforming the data to make it enriched.
+The data is transformed to enrich the dataset.
 Key steps include:

-- Combining Data: Merging datasets into a single, unified table.
+- **Combining Data:** Merging datasets into a unified table.
-- Standardizing Values: Updating column values to ensure consistency and readability.
+- **Standardizing Values:** Ensuring consistency in column values for better readability.
-- Creating New Columns: Adding and populating new columns to enrich the dataset with additional information.
+- **Creating New Columns:** Adding and populating new columns to provide additional information.

 Below are the SQL queries and results for each transformation step.
 ```sql